yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Tools/Flash_Tools/_Sitara_Uniflash.rst

    ..
 Image:: /images/Internet_connection_2.png

-   **Note: The number next to the “Local Area Connection” will depend on the number of network connections the computer has.
-If this is the only network connection (i.e. the computer does not have an Ethernet or wireless networking connection), then this would be “1”.
+   **Note: The number next to the "Local Area Connection" will depend on the number of network connections the computer has.
+If this is the only network connection (i.e. the computer does not have an Ethernet or wireless networking connection), then this would be "1".
 In most cases, computers have either a wired or wireless connection that will take up spot #1.
 Therefore, the new USB RNDIS Network Connection will be #2.
 However, if the computer has multiple connections already,